ChristianAnca/ChristianAnca/README.md

 <h1>🏹 Hello World, my name is Christian 🏹</h1>

 <h3>I am a Full Stack Web Developer.
 I thoroughly enjoy problem solving!
 I have built a 6-figure E-commerce business which peaked my interest in code itself which lead me to enroll in code bootcamp and my mind has been blown ever since.
-The world of programming truly fascinates me.
-My actual background is in agriculture.
-I was an organic gardening and farming teacher for a few years before getting involved with web development.
-I hope to put all of my expertise to use to help feed the world!</h3>
+The world of programming truly fascinates me. </h3>

 <div align="center"> 🏹 🏹 🏹 </div>